doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling/README.md

 <h3>Comparing Random Selection and Thompson Sampling</h3>

 <p>Within the scope of this project, 100 different games were simulated to reach more detailed inferences and results.
-In total, we simulated 300 games; Random vs. Random, Random vs. Thompson sampling, and finally Thompson sampling vs. Thompson sampling.
+In total, we simulated 300 games; Random vs. Random, Random vs. Thompson sampling, and finally <i>Thompson sampling</i> vs. <i>Thompson sampling</i>.
 These results were performed using Thompson sampling 1 and Random Selection 1.</p>

 <b>Rounds Probabilities</b>